 Bongs are water pipes used to filter the marijuana smoke through water.
 Bongs are often believed to filter out some of the harmful tars; however, research shows that water actually filters out more of the THC, the psychoactive component in marijuana that makes the user “high,” than the tars.6

 Hookahs are water pipes used for the purpose of smoking flavored tobacco.
 Hookahs are often smoked by groups of people, with the same mouthpiece being passed from person to person.
 Hookahs are regarded by many people to be a safer alternative to cigarette smoking; however, the Centers for Disease Control and Prevention states that it carries many of the same risks.7

-Pipes of various kinds can suggest multiple types of drug abuse, including use of:1,10
+Pipes of various kinds can suggest multiple types of drug misuse, including use of:1,10

 When a pipe has a bulb on the end, as shown below, it may be used to smoke methamphetamine or crack cocaine.10

 Tin foil is sometimes used to smoke heroin or to inhale methamphetamine fumes.12 The tin foil may be found in small squares, often with burn marks on one side.